 But if they mess up on an essay, that’s huge.
 Giving students low-stakes practice will help them approach high-stakes assessments with confidence.

-How to Teach Grammar Step 5: Review, Review, Review
+How to Teach Grammar to High School Students Step 6: Review, Review, Review

 Just because you covered clauses last semester doesn’t mean that your students will remember what they are next semester.

 As you move through your grammar units, keep referring back to old ones.
 Incorporate old skills into new assignments.
 Once you’ve taught a new term (like “independent clause”), use it (don’t say “complete idea” ever again).

 Ask students what they remember of previous topics.
 Before covering new ones, make them grapple with the concept to activate their prior knowledge.
 (I build in a lot of “pre-thinking” activities into my own grammar lessons.)

 If students make an error, point out where the error is, but don’t tell them what is exactly wrong.
 (At least, not at first.)

 When you’ve covered a concept, make sure it becomes part of your regular expectations.
 Keep expectations high!
 (For example, if you’ve covered clauses and sentence types, then students cannot turn in a single incomplete sentence.
 They know better know.)

 Practice, re-teach, and review daily if possible.
 I love giving students Grammar Warm-ups every day to create build this habit.

 No matter how “low” your students are at the beginning of the school year, keep raising the bar.
 And nothing is too “basic” to review.
 If your seniors don’t understand parts of speech, don’t refuse to review it just because they “should have learned it already.”